 To fulfil our Detox Commitment, the first thing Esprit had to do was to map out our Tier 2 and we process supply chain.
 We do not place orders directly with these factories, and in the past we were not aware of the Tier 2 supply chain.
 That needed to change.
 In July 2016 we mapped for the first time the actual supply chain and established a process to update the mapping in an ongoing way, we are committed to publishing a new version on our website every six months.
 Find our most updated supplier list here.

 We then began a series of one day audits at these wet-processes facilities, where the finishing processes of our products take place.
 These finishing processes have the biggest environmental impact during the production.
-In our audits we covered chemical management, process quality control, waste water management and solid waste.
-Around one third of our wet processes factories have been audited until June 2017.
-We continue our program and our target is to cover all wet processes facilities in the future.
+In our capacity assessment we cover Environmental Sustainability Management, Chemical Management and Process Quality Control.
+In FY 16/17 our Fabric Management team audited 154 factories and work continuously with the factories on improvements.
+Learn more about our capacity assessments and the findings within the last two years in our case study.

 What we discovered in the audits so far, was that while some factories manage chemicals and waste water in a way that allows them to fully support Esprit’s Detox Commitment, many factories had gaps in their systems.
 In a next step our team starts follow-up audits to check if corrective actions have taken place in the factories.